Moduli of hybrid curves I: Variations of canonical measures: Generic continuity

 \subsection{Inverse lemma}

-The proof of continuity in the above regimes requires to handle the inverse of block matrices with prescribed asymptotic on the blocks.
-The key property we use is the \emph{inverse lemma} stated in this section.
+The proof of Theorem~\ref{thm:mainlocal_open} requires an understanding of the asymptotics of the inverse of period matrices.
+Our key tool is the \emph{inverse lemma} stated below.
 Its proof is given in Section \ref{sec:inverse_lemma_proof}